schmaustech/rhel4nv-demo/README.md

 # RHEL4NV Demo

-**Goal**: The goal of this document is to provide the concise steps to enabling an updated kernel on an OpenShift deployment and then enabling the NVIDIA GPU Operator to compile and install properly.
+**Goal**: The goal of this document is to provide the concise steps to enabling an updated kernel on an OpenShift deployment and then enabling the NVIDIA Network Operator and NVIDIA GPU Operator to compile and install properly.

 ## Environment